selalib/selalib/CONTRIBUTING.md

 In order to checkout the new development branch for the first time, use:
 ```
 git fetch origin
-git checkout -b develop origin/develop
+git checkout -t origin/develop
 ```
-Of course, you need to replace origin by gitlab if you choose to keep inria as your origin.
+Of course, you need to replace origin by upstream if you choose to keep inria as your origin.

 After this, you can push your local branch on gitlab with